12 Spanish Presentations to Introduce Vocabulary to Beginners in Your Classroom

 And one small piece of advice.
 In this presentation, they’re referring to straight hair as liso but you could use the opportunity to teach your students about the language variations according to the place in which it is used.
 Many countries use lacio instead of liso when referring to straight hair.
 Here is a very interesting discussion on the topic.
 Hope it helps!

-Description: The structures of all these presentations that have to do with time are quite similar; first there are examples on how to tell time, then there’s a drill where examples are mixed up for your students to practice.
+Description: The structures of all these presentations that have to do with time are quite similar: first there are examples on how to tell time, then there’s a drill where examples are mixed up for your students to practice.
 At the end, there’s the opportunity to add hands to the clock.

 This first presentation shows students how to tell time to the hour, plus noon and midnight.
 You may need to add en punto (o’clock; sharp) to each slide or just write it on the board to emphasize that it’s another way to say it.

 Description: This one shows students how to say y cuarto (quarter past), menos cuarto (quarter to) and y media (half past).
-A couple slides may be confusing in this presentation:

-La rutina diaria (Daily Routine)
+11. La rutina diaria (Daily routine)

 Description: This one shows a basic daily routine, as its name states.
 You should present it after teaching your students how to tell time since the last part of this presentation combines the activities of the routine with the time at which they happen.

-The first part is the introduction of some basic activities such as despertarse (waking up), levantarse (getting up), vestirse (getting dressed), etc. They’re all in first person, but if you’ve already taught students the verbs in present tense, ask students to conjugate the verbs in the third person.
+Suggestions: The first part is the introduction of some basic activities such as despertarse (waking up), levantarse (getting up), vestirse (getting dressed), etc. They’re all in first person, but if you’ve already taught students the verbs in the present tense, ask students to conjugate the verbs in the third person.

 So, one example shows a boy having breakfast with the slide saying Desayuno (I’m having breakfast).
 You’ll ask your students, “¿Qué hace él?”
 (What is he doing?)
 They’ll then conjugate the verb correctly by telling you, “Desayuna.”
 (He’s having breakfast.)

-Suggestions: The second example may be confusing since the clock looks like it says siete menos veinte (6:40) instead of ocho menos veinte (7:40), so you may want to edit this one.
+Also, when combining the pictures with the times on the 13th slide, the second example may be confusing since the clock looks like it says siete menos veinte (6:40) instead of ocho menos veinte (7:40), so you may want to edit this one.

-Suggestions: The goal is to practice the name of the room where these objects are, but since they have no label and your students probably won’t know their name, I suggest you print out the pictures of those objects with their names and distribute them randomly to your students before the lesson (or before the presentation).
+Suggestions: The goal is to practice the name of the room where these objects are, but since they have no label and your students probably won’t know their names, I suggest you print out the pictures of those objects with their names and distribute them randomly to your students before the lesson (or before the presentation).

 Once you reach this slide, you can ask the student that has each object to either say the name, show the card or write it on the board to teach their classmates.
 This way you’re adding an interactive element in the middle of your presentation.